Housing Choice Voucher

 Entries are submitted within the time frame allotted through the online process and transferred to DHA’s computer system.
 Throughout the year, random drawings are held.
 If an applicant’s number is selected, he/she will be notified through the mail within 120 days after the date of the drawing.
 Lottery ticket numbers are valid for the entire year and expire on December 31 of each year.
 Interested parties are encouraged to re-apply every year since numbers from the previous year are null and void as of December 31 of that same year.

-I was selected, what now?
+I was selected, now what?

 When an applicant’s lottery number is selected through a random drawing, they are contacted within 120 days of the date of the drawing by mail.
 The letter mailed out by the Occupancy Department informs the applicant of the next several steps to the Housing Choice Voucher application.